Villa of Domitian: Lakeview terrace

+The lakeside terrace is accessed through the tunnel dug into the lava rock from the Avenue of the Nymphaea to save the emperor from climbing the hill to see the lake below.
+In 1910 the tunnel was cleared from the earth that had filled over the centuries, but since it ended outside the papal property it was closed at the villa Barberini wall.
+The height of the entrance on the side of Villa Barberini is 2.4 m.
+The outlet on the side of the lake below was tracked down by Lugli in the wall of the terrace which includes a large brickwork arch 3.75 m wide.

 The Doric nymphaeum

 The beautiful Doric nymphaeum on the descent from Castel Gandolfo towards the lake is dated to the Republican age.
-It has similarities to that at Caffarella.
-The function of this structure remains obscure but the nymphaeum was a Doric temple perhaps built on the site of ancient Alba Longa.
+It has similarities to the nympheum of Egeria at Caffarella.

 The nymphaeum is a rectangular space of 11 x 6 m with the barrel-vaulted ceiling reaching a height of 8 m, and with niches arranged in two rows.
 The order of the first floor columns is Doric (hence the name of the fountain), that of the second Ionic.
 At the centre in front of the entrance is an arch leading into a natural cave, probably an ancient spring.
+There used to be spectacular water works with larger and smaller waterfalls and channels fed with water from one of the aqueducts and from a series of cisterns and pipes installed behind the central back wall.

 Many scholars believe that it could be the “sacella” (sacrarium) described by Cicero and built by Clodius on the ruins of the ancient Alba Longa.
 The Nymphaeum is faced with opus reticulatum.

-There used to be spectacular water works with larger and smaller waterfalls and channels fed with water from one of the aqueducts and from a series of cisterns and pipes installed behind the central back wall.
+The Doric nymphaeum was probably rediscovered in 1723, since it is in a memoire of Francesco de Ficoroni (the discoverer of the famous Cista Ficoroni).